 2.29.
-The interface between the safety systems and systems of lower safety classification should be carefully designed to ensure that there is no adverse impact on safety equipment from non safety equipment during events, normal or abnormal in the electrical systems.
+The interface between the safety systems and systems of lower safety classification should be carefully designed to ensure that there is no adverse impact on safety equipment from non safety equipment during events, normal or abnormal (see paragraph 5.8), in the electrical systems.